Table of Contents[Hide][Show]

 - Base notes make up between 15 and 30 percent of the blend.

+What is a top note essential oil?
 The top notes (also called the “head notes”) are those you’re likely to smell first, but they quickly evaporate, usually within 5 to 30 minutes.
 These are the ones that rush at your senses when you first smell the fragrance, and create its first impression.
-They typically come from flowers and leaves, and are often stimulating and uplifting.
+They typically come from flowers and leaves, and are often uplifting and stimulating.
 Some top notes include basil, eucalyptus, lavender, lemon, neroli, and sage.

 Base notes evaporate the most slowly of all three, and may linger for a day or more.
 They are said to mingle with the heart notes to create the full body of the fragrance, but most of all, they provide the final impression.
+And what essential oils are base notes?
 Think foundation scents, those that are heavy, deep, tenacious, and strong.
 These oils are usually connected with grounding us and a giving us a feeling of being supported.
 Vetiver is a base note, along with other oils like cedarwood, clove, frankincense, myrrh, sandalwood, and vanilla.

 Combining the three categories to create a fragrance is where the fun lies in perfumery.
 How much of each you use depends on the effect you want to have.
 Let’s say you want to stimulate and enliven the senses.
 You might use more top notes, maybe two or three, compared to only one middle and one base.
 If you’re seeking a fragrance to encourage meditation or introspection, you may want to use more base notes, with just a bit of top and middle.